ethmarks/posts/content/measurement.md

 ![Map of current de facto time zones ](/media/timezones.webp "Time zones of the world")

 The image above is a map of UTC's time zones.
 Each zone represents a different offset from UTC (which is "zeroed" on the Greenwich Royal Observatory in England).
+Because "noon" is based the position of the sun, which varies by longitude, different longitudes experience noon at different times.
 Without time zones, noon would occur at different times throughout the world, which would violate UTC's goals.
-So it offsets the time to try to make noon occur as close to 12:00 as possible all around the world.
+So UTC offsets the time by discrete increments depending on where you are on Earth.

-Ideally, time zones would be parallel rectangular ribbons.
-But in reality, they contour to geographical and geopolitical borders for political reasons, which results in the wacky and uneven zones that you see above.
+The whole purpose of time zones is to correct for the sun's position varying by longitude, so time zones should be based entirely on longitude.
+They should be straight, parallel ribbons.
+In reality, time zones contour to geographical and geopolitical borders for political reasons, which results in the wacky and uneven zones that you see above.

 Most time zones are offset from UTC by a positive or negative whole number of hours, but even this broad statement has a few asterisks.
-Examples include Indian Standard Time being 5 hours and 30 minutes offset and Nepal Standard Time being 5 hours and 45 minutes offset.
+Examples include Indian Standard Time, which is 5 hours and 30 minutes offset, and Nepal Standard Time, which is 5 hours and 45 minutes offset.

-Because of time zones, "2:00" could mean _literally_ any hour depending on where you are relative to where it was said.
+Because of time zones, a contextless hour (e.g. "2:00") conveys _literally_ zero meaning about what hour it's referring to globally.
+The whole point of saying "2:00" is to refer to a specific hour, but it's meaningless without also including a time zone.

+Even if time zone ribbons were geometrically perfect, they would still have a fundamental flaw: they're ribbons.
+Most time zones are `1/24` of the circumference of the planet in width, so the sun's position varies by an entire hour across a single time zone.
+Rather than being global/stable or being fully Earth-tracking, time zones are a weird half measure that have the disadvantages of both.

 Time zones are a confusing, inconsistent mess that should be abolished.